john-gelinas/workout-app/readme.md

 ### Future features:
 - Accessibility links for skipping to main content
-- Accessibility test for more components
+- Accessibility text for more components
 - Personal Records Page:
     - List personal records for each lift and exercise
     - Graph progress over time in each exercise